 - 2008 plans indicate the house built to the 0.5 plot ratio. - In 2012 there was a large addition to the second storey. - In 2014 the pool was relocated and alterations to the veranda were done.
-The floor area of the house was sited at over 400m as a part of this application.
+The floor area of the house was sited at over 400m2 as a part of this application.

-Following the August Ordinary Council Meeting the application for Development Approval was advertised to all adjoining landowners, but no official comments on the plans have been received and the comment period has closed.
+Following the August Ordinary Council Meeting the application for Development Approval was advertised to all adjoining landowners.
+The comment period has closed and no response comments for or against the requested design variation have been received.